williamatodd/devise-2fa/README.md

 * Users may go to _/MODEL/token_ and enable their OTP state, they might be asked to provide their password again (and OTP token, if it's enabled)
 * Once enabled they're shown an alphanumeric code (for manual provisioning) and a QR code, for automatic provisioning of their authentication device (for instance, Google Authenticator)
 * If config.otp_mandatory or model_instance.otp_mandatory, users will be required to enable, and provision, next time they successfully sign-in.
+* Although there's an adjustable drift window, it is important that both the server and the token device (phone) have their clocks set (eg: using NTP).

 ### Configuration Options